cndragn/garden/_posts/2020-08-08-maybe-get-a-houseplant-to-take-care-of.md

 Today I bought a soil moisture meter so that I can stay on top of the plants that arent in self watering pots.
 I have a spare 6" ceramic pot, so I'll get another plant, maybe a legit snake plant.
 I also think it would be nice to have a plant in the bathroom, so I'll need to research what plants like humidity.
 And...and..and...

 Well, okay, I need to slow my roll and manage the plants I already have before I get more stuff...maybe.

+For more details about any of my plants, check out [Plant Details](../details)